Acute Injuries

 Lateral Plantar Nerve Compression (Baxter's Nerve)

-Common in the running athlete or anyone who has had prior surgery on the heel
+Common in the running athlete or anyone who has had prior surgery on the heel.

-Ankle Wear & Tear / Arthritis (Anterior Ankle Impingement Syndrome)
+Ankle Wear & Tear/Arthritis (Anterior Ankle Impingement Syndrome)

 Anterior ankle impingement commonly causes bone spurs to develop in the anterior ankle joint, which can cause decreased range of motion.